Kile/Pylondocs/objects/guild/getEmojis().markdown

         .replace(/,/g, '\n')
         .replace(/_/g, '_') ??
 'No emojis'
   );
-  //Replies the list
+  // Replies the list
-  //I use replace for 1) aestetics 2) some emojis have _ in their name
+  // I use replace for 1) aestetics 2) some emojis have _ in their name
-  //and if discord sees two _s it will make them invisible and alter the text
+  // and if discord sees two _s it will make them invisible and alter the text
-  //If you however use \ before it, you tell discord to ignore that.
+  // If you however use \ before it, you tell discord to ignore that.
 This is a useful
-  //fact for many other things where this happens :3 });
+  // fact for many other things where this happens :3 });